-Epidural anesthesia, also known as EDA, back anesthesia or epidural, is a form of regional anesthesia with injection of local anesthesia into the epidural space, through a slightly thicker needle, usually 9 cm long.
+Epidural anesthesia, also known as epidural block, or back anesthesia, is a form of regional anesthesia with injection of local anesthesia into the epidural space, through a slightly thicker needle, usually 9 cm long.
 The anesthesia is used for lower body anesthesia as well as certain pain indications, such as labour pain.
 The anesthesia is usually positioned with “Loss-of-Resistance” technique and the introduction of a catheter into the epidural space.
 The anesthesia is started with bolus and full dose through the catheter, followed by continuous infusion.
 For anesthesia, local anesthetics are used alone or in combination with opioids and/or adrenaline.

 - Regional anesthesia for lower body surgery, for example peripheral vascular surgery, abdominal surgery or orthopedic surgery.

 - For combined anesthesia during surgical procedures on lower body under general anesthesia.

 - Postoperative pain relief after surgery, such as abdominal surgery.

 - Pain relief in the lower body half, e.g. ischemic pain.

 The patient is positioned before the blockade in sitting or lying.
 Obese patients or pregnant women preferably in the sitting position.
 The puncture and placement of epidural occurs under sterile conditions.
 In urological surgery and sectio it is usually much easier to perform epidural with the patient in sitting than in the resting position.
 In orthopedic surgery, epidural is usually laid with the patient lying on the side.
 The skin of the back is washed and sterilized.
 In the lying side position it is very important with maximum flexion in the lumbar part and the patient far out on the edge of the table, usually an assistant will assist and adjust the situation by hand.